On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Asymptotic Optimality of - with Poisson Arrival

-Consider a tagged job with workload $x$, arriving time $r_{x}$ and completion time $C_{x}$.
-The computing resources of $N$ servers must be spent on the following types of job during $[r_{x}, C_{x}]$: \begin{enumerate} \item The system may be processing \emph{jobs with rank larger than $x$, or some machines are idle, while the tagged job is in service}, because the number of jobs alive is smaller than $N$.
+\begin{enumerate} \item \emph{{Wasted service capacity.}} The system may be processing jobs with rank larger than $x$, or some machines are idle, while the tagged job is in service, because the number of jobs alive is smaller than $N$.
 We use $\mathsf{W}_{\mathrm{waste}}(r_{x})$ to represent the amount of such resources, then

 which is indeed the same as Lemma $5.1$ in~\cite{grosof2018srpt}.
-The reason is straightforward---as the tagged job must be in service, hence the number of such time slots should not exceed $x$, and thus (\ref{wastebound}) holds. \item The servers may be dealing with system relevant $x$-work, which is of a higher priority than the tagged job.
+The reason is straightforward---as the tagged job must be in service, hence the number of such time slots should not exceed $x$, and thus (\ref{wastebound}) holds. \item \emph{{Relevant work at arrivals.}} The servers may be dealing with system relevant $x$-work, which is of a higher priority than the tagged job.
 According to Lemma \ref{generallemma} and Lemma \ref{remaining_workload},